danscotson/ScaleBarIT/ScaleBarITHelp.md

 You have two options here:
 #### A. Point (i.e Centre the new image around a point in the existing image)
-   - Click on a single point, then press enter.
+   - Click on the Point button then proceed to select a single point on the image.
+Then press Confirm!
-#### B. Crop (i.e. UI to select a region of interest)
+#### B. Crop (i.e. Select a region of interest)
-- Any crop commands require the dragging of the interactive box, then right click and select 'Crop image' to confirm.
+- Click on Crop button and then proceeed to draw a rectangle on the image.
+Then press Confirm!

 ### 4. Add Scale Bar

-Options are available for adding scale bars that are at least half of your image after the pixel size has been determined.
+Options are available for adding scale bars that are less than half of your image size after the pixel size has been determined.

 ### 5. Save image:
 You have two options to save the image.